lv8pv/kickstart-modular.nvim/README.md

 fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*

+[!Note]
+> This fork is only intended for my use and my OS (Linux), so I don't consider how any of my changes will work for you
+> in your OS.
+The part of the README.md file that is talking about Windows or MacOS are left here in this file as I'm
+> not sure what is normal practise when forking.

 A starting point for Neovim that is:

 * Small